 The GMD architecture emerged from the development of the Clinton Administration’s National Missile Defense (NMD) program.
 The Ballistic Missile Defense Organization (BMDO) formed the initial Joint Program Office for the NMD program in April 1997, with the goal of conducting an integrated test in 1999 and operational deployment by 2003.1 Flight testing of Ground-based interceptors began in 1997, with the first successful intercept in 1999.

-Findings from the 1998 Rumsfeld Commission that the United States had underestimated the ballistic missile threat provided impetus for Congress to pass the 1999 National Missile Defense Act, which committed the United States “to deploy as soon as is technologically possible an effective National Missile Defense system capable of defending the territory of the United States against limited ballistic missile attack.”2
+Findings from the 1998 Rumsfeld Commission report asserted that the United States had underestimated the ballistic missile threat.
+This reassessment provided impetus for Congress to pass the 1999 National Missile Defense Act, which committed the United States “to deploy as soon as is technologically possible an effective National Missile Defense system capable of defending the territory of the United States against limited ballistic missile attack.”2

 The Clinton administration ultimately deferred the decision to deploy homeland missile defense to the next administration.

-The December 2001 announcement by the George W. Bush Administration of its decision to withdraw from the ABM Treaty in 2002 opened the door to accelerated investment in a homeland missile defense system, with the aim to deploy an initial limited capability in 2004 or 2005.
+In December 2001, the George W. Bush Administration announced that it would withdraw the United States from the 1972 Anti-Ballistic Missile Treaty, which opened the door to accelerated investment in a homeland missile defense system.
+In 2002, the White House issued National Security Presidential Directive 23 (NSPD-23), ordering the deployment of an initial limited homeland defense capability by 2004.
 In 2002, then-Secretary of State Donald Rumsfeld redesignated the BMDO as the Missile Defense Agency (MDA).3 In 2004, Lt.
 Gen. Henry “Trey” Obering, III, USAF, the Director of MDA, declared limited defensive operations including five GBIs in silos at Fort Greely, Alaska; an upgraded Cobra Dane Radar at Eareckson Air Station in Shemya, Alaska; and an upgraded radar at Fylingdales in the United Kingdom.
 The GMD system was intended to grow to 44 GBIs distributed between Fort Greely and Vandenberg Air Force Base.4 In addition, the Bush Administration proposed a European GMD site to counter the future development of an Iranian ICBM.
 This component of the GMD system would have included an additional ten GBIs in Poland and an X-band radar in the Czech Republic.5

 - DefenseLINK News, “BMDO Forms New Joint Program Office,” DefenseLINK, April 3, 1997, http://osd.dtic.mil/news/Apr1997/m040397_m049-97.html. ↩